10 Tell-Tale Signs It’s Time To Visit Your Hairdresser from Fin & Co Hair Salon in Carnoustie

 Hair generally needs layers to have volume and bounce, depending on your hair texture.
 Once your layers grow past the perfect length for your style, it will become harder to handle and start to look flat and lifeless.

 Even hair that is long and can be tied up out of the way gets to the stage where it’s annoying.
-If your fringe is poking you in the eye and needs kept out of the way with a Kirby… it’s time for a haircut.
+If your fringe is poking you in the eye and needs kept out of the way with a grip… it’s time for a haircut.

 Unless your hair is uncoloured, you don’t blow-dry it or your hair isn’t a priority; 12 weeks is around the time, even if you’re growing it, the ends should be looked at.